How often to bath newborns

 - Empty the bath water.

-If your baby doesn’t like baths, give her a ‘top and tail’ bath one day and a proper bath the next.
+If your baby doesn’t like baths, do a ‘top and tail’ bath one day and a proper bath the next.
 By around three months, it’s likely your baby will love the bath.